MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 </table>

 >[!NOTE]
->Support for immersive Windows Mixed Reality headsets on desktop PCs is not currently supported with the NuGet package below.
-Stay tuned for further updates on desktop support.
+>Support for immersive Windows Mixed Reality headsets on desktop PCs is supported from windows 10 verion 2004.

 ## Getting the QR package
 You can download the NuGet package for QR code detection [here](https://nuget.org/Packages/Microsoft.MixedReality.QR).